Dulwich College: School arms

 When Edward Alleyn founded the school he was awarded a coat of arms and crest.
 This was used by the school until, in 1935, it was decreed by the College of Arms that it was the exclusive property of Edward Alleyn and his family.
-The new arms granted by the College of Arms were very similar to the old ones retaining most of the features.
+The new arms granted by the College of Arms were very similar to the old ones, retaining most of the features.
 Deism and learning are represented by the flames in the crest.
 From the ring of flames an arm with a hand holding a heart protrudes.
 This probably symbolises charity and has a twofold meaning.
 First, it represents Alleyn's charitable intentions, and second it recalls Alleyn's famous speech, written by Ben Jonson, when he presented King James I with the flaming heart of London during The Magnificent Entertainment, involving a procession through the streets and through triumphal arches by which the City of London welcomed King James I from Scotland in 1604.
-The lower portion of the shield incorporates the original shield being an argent (silver) background on which are placed a chevron (bent bar) dividing three cinquefoils gules (red five pointed stars).
+The lower portion of the shield incorporates the original shield being an argent (silver) background on which are placed a chevron (bent bar) dividing three cinquefoils gules (red five-leafed flowers).

 Houses

-Boarding houses
+Boarding Houses

 Boarders now belong to one of three boarding houses, although the number of boarding houses has fluctuated over time.
 Those up to age 16 (Year 11) live in The Orchard, while boys of the Upper School (Year 12 and Year 13) live in either Ivyholme or Blew House.

-After the college was reconstituted in 1857 most of the boys were day-boys but provision was made for boarders, and the Governors licensed three boarding houses to be kept by respectable ladies in the village (hence they were then known as dames' houses).
+After the college was reconstituted in 1857, most of the boys were day-boys, but provision was made for boarders, and the Governors licensed three boarding houses to be kept by respectable ladies in the village (hence they were then known as dames' houses).
 A fourth was added soon afterwards.
 The number of functioning boarding houses has fluctuated between one and five since that point and in total there have been six different houses: